MiguelFranken/melodii/README.md

 The mixer allows you to set the volume levels of the different instruments and the master channel.
 Dragging a bar lower will decrease the volume for that instrument.

-> Note that changing the volume is also subject to the behavior of [direct communication](#direct-communication). **TODO: Is this true?**

 ## Settings
 ![Settings](Documentation/settings.jpeg)

 - Direct Communication: Activates and deactivates [direct communication](#direct-communication).
-- Message indicator: Toggles whether the indicator bar at the top left flashes when a new message comes in. **TODO: Does this currently work?**
+- Message indicator: Toggles whether the indicator bar at the top left that flashes when a new message comes in is displayed or not.
+Hiding this element could slightly improve the audio synthesis performance.
 - Advanced settings: Takes you to the [advanced settings](#advaned-settings) page.
 - Experiments: Takes you to the [experiments](#experiments) page.